cajal/KubernetesMLExample/github_master_branch_option/README.md

 # Step 3)
 ## Overview

-In order to build and upload the image above, we would recommend the user do it on the user's workstation machine, as at-kubemaster1 disable docker access for all users as we don’t want anyone messing around with the containers on there.
+In order to build and upload the image above, we would recommend the user do it on the user's workstation machine, as at-kubemaster1 disable docker access for all users as we donï¿½t want anyone messing around with the containers on there.

 For this example we will be using my spaceheater machine and docker-hub.
 This assumes that the user already have a docker login and already setup the user's docker login on the user's workstation machine by using docker login command